 Each and every woman is unique, and so is her menstrual cycle.
 Too often, however, women complain about their “period”.
 Why not stop all that whining and do something to change it?
 Believe it or not, a woman’s menses can tell her a lot about what is going on inside her body and can even be used as a gauge for uterine health.
+In this guide we’ll be taking a look at the most important things you can do to improve your period including getting to know your “flow type”, diet, cleansing, how to increase circulation to the uterus, and learning about different herbs that should be used specifically based on your “flow type”.

 What if I told you that you can improve your period in as little as 12 weeks?
 Over that short time frame, you can transform the quality of your menstrual blood, length of bleeding time, the health of your uterus (after all, this may be a home for a baby someday), and your connection to your monthly cycle.
 Some women may even find that they are able to reduce painful menstruation, should that be an issue.